 Ripon College has 14 students per one faculty member, and the average class size is 17 students.
 Seventy percent of classes have fewer than 20 students.

 Ninety-eight percent of full-time faculty members hold a Ph.D. or the equivalent highest degree in their fields.
 Unlike many large universities, our professors’ first and largest job is to teach our undergraduate classes.
 While they research, publish and create with the best of their peers, our faculty come here because they love to teach.

 the 14th president of Ripon College

 Ninety-eight percent of our students are employed, student teaching or enrolled in graduate programs within six months of graduating from Ripon; approximately 50 percent of alumni continue their education within five years of graduation; the five-year average acceptance rate for students entering medical school is 75 percent, outpacing the national average.

-Ninety-two percent of students live on campus.
+Ninety-seven percent of students live on campus.
 A variety of housing options exist, including theme housing and apartment-style housing for upperclassmen.
 Ripon has more than 50 student-run clubs and organizations, including College Days, the oldest continuously published student newspaper in Wisconsin.
 Approximately, 70 percent of students participate in intramural sports and other clubs and organizations, who actively utilize athletics, health and wellness facilities and fields and a 3.5 mile system of recreational trails.